Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## Confronting the Counterfeiter
 Regardless of what happens, Moreau will come out of the shadows having seen the lookalike transform back, saying, "Well, well, well.
 Aulette Huddleborne".
 She will have nowhere to run.
 Roll initiative.
 She will attempt to cast [[Dominate Person]] on Moreau (you may decide that he automatically fails his saving throw) and will tell him to kill the player, then [[Dimension Door]] away on her next turn.

 If Moreau is still under the effect of [[Dominate Person]] when Aulette gets away, he will keep attacking the player until he succeeds a saving throw or the player falls unconscious.
 If the player falls unconscious, Moreau will stabilize them after the spell ends and they will wake up in Laurent's changing room.
 Regardless, Moreau will apologize for attacking the player.
 He will say that "she could be anywhere."
 But now they know who's responsible for the brawl in the tavern.
 He'll say that he will pass on that information, and she will be taken care of.
-She works in the Hungry Kraken and the Network can get her kicked out.
+She works in the Hungry Kraken and the Harborside Conspiracy can get her kicked out.
 She won't stay in the city for long.

-He'll thank the player for their help and hand them a pouch of 25 platinum pieces, and promise that he'll say a good word about them to the Network (allowing the player to participate in upcoming adventures, including one where Aulette makes a comeback!).
+He'll thank the player for their help and hand them a pouch of 25 platinum pieces, and promise that he'll say a good word about them to the Harborside Conspiracy (allowing the player to participate in upcoming adventures, including one where Aulette makes a comeback!).

 # Appendix A

-## The Network
+## The Harborside Conspiracy
-The Network is a syndicate based in Gullenshire.
+the Harborside Conspiracy is a syndicate based in Gullenshire.
 It is composed of operatives that gather information undercover and work to gain political leverage within the city.
 They don't get caught because they rarely do anything illegal, and when they do, they rely on their best operatives to do the job.

 They exchange information for coin, use information to blackmail powerful individuals, and obtain information through every means you could imagine.
-They communicate in code, and most operatives don't know each other.
-The Network has eyes and ears everywhere, and they even use magic to spy on activity in certain places.
+They communicate in code, and most operatives don't know each other. the Harborside Conspiracy has eyes and ears everywhere, and they even use magic to spy on activity in certain places.

-The Network has begun to cover more area, sending operatives to different cities in Hoverncast.
+the Harborside Conspiracy has begun to cover more area, sending operatives to different cities in Hoverncast.
 The problem is that that as it expands, its operatives are spread thin.
 At the moment, they are looking to recruit, and every single operative is extremely valuable.

 ## The Thirsty Deckhand
 The Thirsty Deckhand is the most luxurious tavern in Gullenshire.
 Upon asking for a tavern, the player will be told that they *have* to visit it at least once.

-This establishment has indirect ties to the Network, since Laurent works there as a performer and a courtesan.
-She brings in a lot of intel from nobles and the likes and the Network works to protect the Thirsty Deckhand's reputation and traffic in order to maintain that.
+This establishment has indirect ties to the Harborside Conspiracy, since Laurent works there as a performer and a courtesan.
+She brings in a lot of intel from nobles and the likes and the Harborside Conspiracy works to protect the Thirsty Deckhand's reputation and traffic in order to maintain that.

 ## Grunge's Bucketfuls
 Grunge's Bucketfuls is a cheap-looking but popular tavern amongst sailors.
 The prices are good and the ale is served in (clean) buckets along with enough tankards for everyone at the table.
 The ale isn't particularly savory but it does the job.
 The tavern is owned and run by [[Earnest Grunge]], or simply Earny.

-This establishment is not a part of the Network, but it is home to many rumors, so it's valuable to them.
+This establishment is not a part of the Harborside Conspiracy, but it is home to many rumors, so it's valuable to them.
 Operatives generally spend their time there listening in to the word around the street, and maybe even influencing it a little.

 # Appendix B

 ## Dalngram Ungart
 [[monsters:Dalngram Ungart]] is a dwarf in charge of protecting [[Ivonne Laurent]].
-He is not aware of the fact that he's working for [[the Network]], and they'd like to keep it that way.
+He is not aware of the fact that he's working for [[the Harborside Conspiracy]], and they'd like to keep it that way.

 [:monsters/dalngram-ungart:]